Workshop black white foto.

 Event language: English

-A half-day introductory session will focus on the fundamentals of film journalism, including how to structure an article, identify and use sources, define tone, and adapt writing to different types of media.
-Particular attention will be given to crafting effective headlines and leads, understanding what works online and in search engines, and calibrating the appropriate length depending on the platform.
-The practical component will then invite participants to write at least three articles during the festival, which will be discussed both in one-on-one mentoring sessions and in group feedback meetings, fostering a collaborative and hands-on learning environment.
+The lab will cover the fundamentals of film journalism, including how to structure an article, define tone, and adapt writing to different types of media.
+The practical component will invite participants to write at least three articles during the festival, which will be discussed both in one-on-one mentoring sessions and in group feedback meetings, fostering a collaborative and hands-on learning environment.

 How to apply

 Participation is by application only.
-To apply, please complete the application form and submit:
+To apply, please complete the application form and submit until May 5, 2026:

 • a short motivation statement